kth-step/HOL4P4/README.md

 # Paper's Appendix B in MD format
 ## Formalization Correspondence

 This section maps the definitions, theorems, and algorithms from the paper to their HOL4 mechanization.
-Each entry is given as `File.sml, lines x–y`.
+Each entry is given as `File.sml, lines x-y`.

 > **Note:** The implementation may use different names for definitions and theorems than those used in the paper.